project-aries/gradle-docker-applications-plugin/README.md

     }
 }
 ```
 Each app in turn is what we would call a dockerized-application and is just an instance of [AbstractApplication](https://github.com/project-aries/gradle-docker-application-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/application/plugin/domain/AbstractApplication.groovy).
-These applications contain various properties you can set and override as you see fit.
+These applications contain various properties and methods you can set and override as you see fit.

 Furthermore each application allows you to define a `main` and optionally a `data` container like so: